genedan/TmVal/docs/glossary.rst

    annuity-immediate
       An annuity in which the payments occur at the end of each payment period.

+   balloon payment
+      An adjustment to the value of the final payment of a loan so that it can occur on the previous integral payment period.

    basic annuity-due
       An annuity-due that pays 1 at the beginning of each period.